st93642/pt-journal/tutorials_expansion_plan.md

 2. Extract key concepts, explanations, and examples from each chapter
 3. Structure content into tutorial steps with clear learning objectives
-4. Ensure content is educational and aligned with PT Journal's penetration testing focus
+4. Ensure content is educationally full and serves as standalone tutorials assuming students have no prior knowledge

 ### Phase 2: Tutorial Creation